What is the Beatitudes Fellowship?

 - Within seven years after divinity school graduation

-- Based in a community of faith
+- Leading a community of faith

 - Actively working to engage faith with social justice work using a unique approach